vtothsvk/AP-Care-Loggers/README.md

 Target: M5StickC

-**Before building and flashing replace authCredenitals.h with the correct config file**
+**Before building and flashing replace authCredenitals.h with the correct config file!**